 1. Duration up to 30 days.

 Jeez, Facebook.
 Why all the different durations?
-We get 180 for Website Custom Audiences, 90 for Lead Ad Custom Audiences, 365 for Canvas and Video Custom Audiences and now 30 for Link Sharing Custom Audiences.
+We get 180 for A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience., 90 for Lead form custom audiences allow you to create audiences of people who engaged with your Facebook lead ad forms to be used in ad targeting., 365 for Canvas and Video Custom Audiences and now 30 for Link Sharing Custom Audiences.

 Well, I’m not going to complain (loudly).
 But this will limit volume since those who share links will be the most engaged visitors — a small percentage of all visitors.